mssjo/form-utils/README.md

 You need to use the macro `` `nmultibracket'``, which works as an executable satement, to remove them so that expressions can subsequently be printed without multibracketing, if you so wish.

+KNOWN BUG: If the outside-the-bracket part is so long that FORM line-wraps it (i.e. if the " * (" ends up on a different line than the " + ", multibracket will not work (or rather, it will appear to work but will fail to balance parentheses).
+To avoid this, never multibracket FORM log filed (which are hard-wrapped) but instead feed FORM output directly into it, or via a file written on your conditions.